furnace915/stream-tv/README.md

 Plan Rules:

-* Trial Plan can watch any content in 1080p
+* Trial Plan can watch any content until trial expires
-* Gold Plan can watch content in any resolution
+* Gold Plan can watch any content
-* Silver Plan can watch any content in any resolution, but cannot watch Sports
+* Silver Plan can watch any content, except Sports subcategory
 * Free Plan can watch on-demand reruns only

 Kata Rules: